keyforgerules/keyforgerules.github.io/README.md

 This section provides answers to a number of common questions that are asked about the game.
 These questions are presented in a “Question and Answer” format, with the newest questions at the end.

-###### My opponent has 14 Æmber in their pool and I have 0 in mine.
+##### My opponent has 14 Æmber in their pool and I have 0 in mine.
 At the start of my turn I select Shadows as the active house and play the card Bait and Switch (CoTA 267).
 How many times does Bait and Switch trigger?

 In this situation, Bait and Switch’s effect will be triggered 7 times.
 Each time the effect is triggered it will check if your opponent still has more Æmber than you, and if they do it will trigger again.
-So after the first time the effect triggers you will have 1 Æmber and your opponent will have 13, the second time you will have 2 Æmber and your opponent will have 12, then 3 and 11, 4 and 10, 5 and 9, 6 and 8, then finally 7 and
-7. Once both players have the same amount of Æmber when the effect checks if your opponent has more Æmber than you the effect will see that your opponent does not and the card effect will not trigger again.
+So after the first time the effect triggers you will have 1 Æmber and your opponent will have 13, the second time you will have 2 Æmber and your opponent will have 12, then 3 and 11, 4 and 10, 5 and 9, 6 and 8, then finally 7 and 7.
+Once both players have the same amount of Æmber when the effect checks if your opponent has more Æmber than you the effect will see that your opponent does not and the card effect will not trigger again.

-**Note:**** Repeating an effect does not interact with the Rule of Six (see page 7), as the Rule of Six only applies to playing or using cards, not triggering their effect multiple times.
+**Note:** Repeating an effect does not interact with the Rule of Six (see page 7), as the Rule of Six only applies to playing or using cards, not triggering their effect multiple times.

-##### Its the first turn of the game and I am going first.
+#### Its the first turn of the game and I am going first.
 I choose house Logos to be the active house and play the card Phase Shift (CoTA 117).
 Does this allow me to play another card this turn even though the First Turn Rule (see page 5) is in effect?

 Playing Phase Shift will not allow you to play any more cards from your hand this turn, since the First Turn Rule cannot be modified by card effects.

-##### Its the first turn of the game and I am going first.
+#### Its the first turn of the game and I am going first.
 I choose house Logos to be the active house and play the card Wild Wormhole (CoTA 125).
 Can Wild Wormhole’s effect be resolved even though the First Turn Rule (see page 5) is in effect?

 Wild Wormhole’s effect can be resolved.
 The First Turn Rule specifies that players cannot play or discard more than one card from their hand.
 However it does not prohibit cards from being played or discarded from other game areas, such as your deck.

-##### I have 2 chains and 7 cards in hand when moving to my draw cards step.
+#### I have 2 chains and 7 cards in hand when moving to my draw cards step.
 Will I shed a chain during this step?

 No, you will not shed a chain during this draw cards step.
 Chains are only shed when a player would draw cards during the draw step and